 Robin McGinty is a PhD candidate in the Earth and Environmental Sciences Program (Geography) at the CUNY Graduate Center, and an Adjunct Lecturer at CUNY Queens College’s Department of Urban Studies.
 In addition to holding a Master of Public Administration (MPA) degree from Baruch College’s Marxe School of Public and International Affairs, Robin McGinty is a Justice Research Fellow at Columbia University’s Center for Justice, as well as a Columbia Center for Oral History 2017 Fellow.
 Robin’s research interrogates the racialized and gendered spatial formations of the carceral sphere, apparatus and function, including its historical and structural reach through the optic of currently and formerly imprisoned black women in the United States.

-Carla Shedd is Assistant Professor of Sociology and African American Studies at Columbia University.
+Carla Shedd is Associate Professor of Urban Education at CUNY Graduate Center.
 Shedd received her Ph.D. from Northwestern University and her A.B. in Economics and African American Studies from Smith College.
 Her research and teaching interests focus on: crime and criminal justice; race and ethnicity; law and society; social inequality; and urban sociology.
 Shedd’s first book, Unequal City: Race, Schools, and Perceptions of Injustice (October 2015, Russell Sage), Unequal City uses the experiences of youth, particularly their interactions with teachers, police, and parents, to uncover how they shape adolescents’ perceptions of themselves and their wider social worlds.
 Unequal City also examines the driving forces behind and the consequences of policies that have intricately linked the public school system and the criminal justice system.